subasio/Aviv-QA-Web-Technical-Test/README.md

   * `npm test:firefox` (will run on firefox browser)
   * `npm test:webkit` (will run on webkit browser)

+## CI-CD
+  The project includes a GitHub Actions CI/CD pipeline that runs on each push or pull request.
+This setup helps in maintaining code quality and ensures that tests are executed consistently on the repository.

+  **Important Note**
+  The CI-CD configuration is implemented through just one `.yml` file located under `./.github/workflows/ci/ci-cd.yml`.
+  The same rule applies here also meaning that `cf_clearance` cookie needs to be aquired before any CI-CD run, otherwhise the CI-CD won't run.
+  **Again since the site is as mentioned before heavily protected by the CLOUDFLARE BOT reCaptcha even setting the cf_clearance cookie won't work since the  CLOUDFLARE BOT reCaptcha detects the GitHub Actions as automated tests being run and blocks it.
+This is especially the case if HEADLESS mode is turned off!!!**

 ## Reports
   * [Allure reports](https://qameta.io/allure-report/)
     * Go to your project directory from powershell or terminal and just execute command: